Do we have ongoing commitment to infection control in our practice?

 Once an initial consultation appointment has been scheduled, we will provide you with your own login details including user ID and password, to enable you to login to the PATIENT LOGIN area of our website and process your registration.
 This registration process includes your medical history and current medications.
 When done online this allows you the time to complete these details at a convenient time without having to rush.
 On arrival we only need you to allow about 5 minutes to confirm details with our friendly reception staff, amend anything if required and provide a digital signature.
 If you are unable to complete your patient registration online prior to your appointment, please arrive 15 minutes early so that we can complete this with you.

 After endodontic therapy a review of healing is required which may occur 6 to 12 months after the procedure was finished.
 In some circumstances this is not required however your endodontist will advise you of this at the time of treatment.
-Our office will send a reminder notice to you when you are due for a recall appointment.
+Our reception team will send a reminder notice to you when you are due for a recall appointment.

 We will take every measure to ensure that your procedure is in no way uncomfortable or painful.
 If treatment is needed, we will inject a small amount of anaesthetic to gently numb a concentrated area of your mouth.
 For most patients, the feeling of numbness usually subsides after 2-3 hours.